 The Supreme Court began its analysis by highlighting Parliament's exclusive jurisdiction over radiocommunication under POGG, which power includes "the power to choose the location of radiocommunication infrastructure."
+[44].
 It then determined the pith and substance of the notice by considering its purpose and effect.
-The Supreme Court held that the pith and substance of the notice was not the protection of the health and well-being of residents or the development of the territory (as argued by the City) but, rather, the choice of the location of radiocommunication infrastructure.
-In this way, the Supreme Court concluded that the stated objective of the notice differed from its real purpose and effect.
-The Supreme Court, therefore, found the notice to be ultra vires.
-Of note, the Supreme Court commented that: "a municipal measure is not intra vires simply because it has a positive effect on the exercise of the federal power over radiocommunication, just as it is not necessarily ultra vires because it has a negative effect on the exercise of that power."
+The Supreme Court held that the pith and substance of the notice was not the protection of the health and well [being of residents or the development of the territory (as argued by the City) but, rather, the choice of the location of radiocommunication infrastructure.
+[45] In this way, the Supreme Court concluded that the stated objective of the notice differed from its real purpose and effect.
+[46] The Supreme Court, therefore, found the notice to be ultra vires.
+Of note, the Supreme Court commented that: "a municipal measure is not intra vires simply because it has a positive effect on the exercise of the federal power over radiocommunication, just as it is not necessarily ultra vires because it has a negative effect on the exercise of the territory of that power."
+[47]